Media in the United States

 • Furthermore, the constant barrage of accusations of liberal bias has made the mainstream become even more conservative just to prove that they are not liberal, thus almost creating a self-fulfilling prophecy!

 President George Bush himself subtly took part in this casting of liberal bias shortly after the September 11 terrorist attacks when he was boarding a helicopter carrying a book under his arm where the title was clear to see.
 That book was Bias by Bernard Goldberg, (Regnery Publishing, Inc, February 2001) which attempted to detail liberal bias in the media.
-(See criticism of Bias from MediaChannel.org52’s Danny Schechter.)
+(See criticism of Bias from MediaChannel.org59’s Danny Schechter.)

 Another article from the Guardian around 2001 commented on this whole issue quite bluntly:

-One of the conservative movement’s strokes of genius has been to invest a fortune in persuading the rest of the nation of the existence of a beast called the “liberal media”.
+One of the conservative movement’s strokes of genius has been to invest a fortune in persuading the rest of the nation of the existence of a beast called the liberal media.
 This is, from a conservative standpoint, extremely useful nonsense.

-Eric Alterman, The right sort53, The Guardian, December 15, 2001
+Eric Alterman, The right sort60, The Guardian, December 15, 2001

 As Noam Chomsky commented some time ago: